Ants Kurvits: Death

 After the start of Soviet Occupation in 1940, Kurvits's family lost their flat in Tallinn and moved back to Mihkli-Aadu farm.
 On 14 June 1941, Kurvits and his wife Anna were deported as part of first Soviet mass deportation from the Baltic states.
 Kurvits was moved to Kirov prison camp in Sosva, Sverdlovsk oblast.
 On 27 December 1943, he died in Soviet imprisonment.

 Honors

 During his lifetime Kurvits received numerous awards from Estonia, Russian Empire, Latvia, Finland and Poland, including Estonian Cross of Liberty 1st grade 2nd class, Russian Order of St. George 4th class and Latvian Order of Lāčplēsis 3rd class.

 In May 2012, a new multi-purpose ship of the Estonian Police and Border Guard Board EML Kindral Kurvits (PVL-101), was named after General Kurvits.

 Personal life

-Kurvits married with his wife Anna Ariva on 26 December 1917.
+Kurvits married his wife Anna Ariva on 26 December 1917.
 They had three daughters.
 After Kurvits became head of the border guard, his family moved to Tallinn, where they lived up to Soviet Occupation period.
 The home farm at Mihkli-Aadu remained the family's summer home.